 Admitted to the union as the 30th state on May 29, 1848, Wisconsin is a north-central state bordered by the western portion of Lake Superior and the Upper Peninsula (UP) of Michigan to the north and on the east by Lake Michigan.
 The name "Wisconsin" is an Anglicized version of a French rendering of an Algonquin name, Meskousing, said to mean “this stream of red stone" in reference to the Wisconsin River.
 Madison, located in south-central Wisconsin, is the state's capital.

-View the gallery below for a few of the prominent historical sites in Sawyer County and discover more about Wisconsin's rich history by visiting this website.
+View the gallery below of the historical sites in Sawyer County and discover more about Wisconsin's rich history by visiting this website.
 A collection of my photographs featuring life in the Hayward Lakes Area can be viewed on this page.

 *Courtesy of Britannica.com